Listen to this blog post which will, at a future date, be added to The Explanation Podcast

 (Audit of the Universe, chapter 8.1)

 “You saw during our inventory of Fauna that the animal kingdom is one of specialists,” Galacti remarks “Cheetahs run faster than men.
 Monkeys climb higher.
 Tortoises live longer.
 Yet human bodies are still very impressive.”

 “Of all things in the universe,” he continues, “human bodies are truly the extension of the human mind.
-You are their master, in control of how you treat it and how healthy you keep it, and to what ends you apply its impressive potential.
-I must ask now how you steward your body.
-How well do you care for it, both as an individual in charge of a healthy body, and as an entire race caring for all humans in existence?”Of all things in the universe the human body is truly the extension of the human mind.
-You are their master, in control of how you treat it and how healthy you keep it, and to what ends you apply its impressive potential.
-How well… Click To Tweet
+You are their master, in control of how you treat it and how you keep your healthy body, and to what ends you apply its impressive potential.
+I must ask now how you steward your healthy body?
+How well do you care for it, both as an individual in charge of a healthy body, and as an entire race caring for all humans in existence?”Of all things in the universe the human healthy body is truly the extension of the human mind.
+You are their master, in control of how you treat it and how you keep your healthy body, and to what ends you apply its impressive… Click To Tweet

 Our Body of Knowledge

 We tend to spend our money on what we most value, so the $264 billion spent annually on health research worldwide seems to say that we humans do respect and value our bodies.
 This money goes toward new ways to extend life and health, and to cure serious illnesses, as well as researching new technologies that help us accomplish the same goals.